-Johnny was being held in Bexar county sheriff’s department in the centre of town.
-Con and Nancy were watching him through two way glass as he sat in an interrogation room.
-They were waiting for someone to brief them on what happened.
+Johnny was being held in Bexar County Sheriff’s Department in the centre of town.
+Con and Nancy were watching him through two-way glass as he sat in an interrogation room.
+They were waiting for someone to brief them on what had happened.

-Johnny looked nervous, lost.
-Like he was searching for something, lost in his own head and he didn’t know where to start.
-He was pale with white bandages over portions of his face.
+Johnny looked nervous, lost, like he was searching for something.
+He was pale, with white bandages over portions of his face.

-“Are you the fbi people?”
-He said without a hint of irony, chewing some kind of blue gum that made his breath smell like popcorn.
+“Are you the FBI people?” he said, without a hint of irony.
+He was chewing some kind of blue gum that made his breath smell like popcorn.

-“That’s us” Con said, standing with hands in his pockets.
+“That’s us,” Con said, hands in his pockets.

 Nancy was still watching the kid, transfixed, her arms folded.

-“Well I’ve got the report here signed by his mother.
-We’ve got her in a separate room waiting for the warrant to come through on the blood samples.
+“Well I’ve got the report here, signed by his mother.
+We’ve got her in a separate room, waiting for the warrant to come through on the blood samples.
 But we should have that soon.
-We already have the boy’s DNA, fingerprint, palm print, photophraghed, the whole shebang”
+We already have the boy’s DNA, fingerprints, palm prints, photographs, the whole shebang.”

-“That’s great, forward it to our office and we’ll put it through our database and send it on over to Interpol.”
-Con said without removing his hands from his pockets, furrowing his all too handsome brow.
+“That’s great.
+Forward it to our office and we’ll put it through our database and send it on over to Interpol,” Con said, without removing his hands from his pockets.
+He furrowed his all too handsome brow.

-“Interpol, wow, this is some serious stuff huh?”
+“Interpol?
+Wow, this is some serious stuff, huh?”
 The man smiled and swapped glances with Con and the back of Nancy’s head.
-He almost bowed and started to take the gum out which he now realised he’d been chewing loud.
-“Oh sorry, trying to quit smoking.
-I can leave the incident report here for you take a look at or I can give you the hightlights.”
+He almost bowed, then started to take the gum out of his mouth.
+“Oh, sorry - trying to quit smoking.
+I can leave the incident report here, for you take a look at, or I can give you the highlights.”

-“Well alright then” The man said as he straightened up.
-“Well this is all from his mother and the boy doesn’t contest it.
-The subject, that is the young man, found what we’ve determined to be a flare gun.
-His mother said was out in the garage, she doesn’t have any idea how it got there.
-Possibly bought by her husband and put in storage”.
-He looked up for minute to check they were still there and he went on.
+“Well, alright then,” the man said as he straightened up.
+“Well, this is all from his mother and the boy doesn’t contest it: the subject, that is, the young man, found what we’ve determined to be a flare gun.
+His mother said it was out in the garage.
+She doesn’t have any idea how it got there.
+Possibly, it had been bought by her husband and put in storage.”
+He looked up to check they were still there and went on.
 “The subject took said flare gun and discharged it into the refrigerator, accidentally.”
 He said that last part looking at Con.

 “Is that everything?”
 Con said.